 The NBN Co recently attended seventh annual Broadband for the Bush Alliance Forum.
 The Broadband for the Bush Alliance, also known as B4BA, is a group of organisations committed to the digital inclusion of remote and rural Australia.

-According to the NBN Co's site, everyone from industy and government officials to special interest groups and telecommunications providers attended the yearly forum which was hosted by the Charles Darwin University.
-Much of the two day conference addressed the B4BA's ongoing endevour to ensure effective connectivity out in the regional and bushland areas of Central Australia.
+According to the NBN Co's site, everyone from industry and government officials to special interest groups and telecommunications providers attended the yearly forum which was hosted by the Charles Darwin University.
+Much of the two-day conference addressed the B4BA's ongoing endeavor to ensure effective connectivity out in the regional and bushland areas of Central Australia.

 "The definitions of ‘digital inclusion’ and ‘digital literacy’ vary widely, but what they boil down to is having access to digital technology (broadband internet, devices, software and applications) and the capability to use said technology to engage and communicate in a safe and confident way" wrote Mister Dimarco.